Saturday, June 30, 2007

 "It was later, when I was older, that she told me what the roses did for her.
 She said she looked at the glorious flowers that made the bungalow seem so pitiful and she got up and scrubbed the place until it shone.
 She vowed always to have a house that could stand up to roses, no matter how small or how poor it was.
 My mother lived on many different farms after that, and she kept her vow."

-Many lessons in that, but especially about how the perfect, inspired gift can change a heart and do more than we realize.
+Many lessons in that, but especially about how a perfect, inspired gift can change a heart and do more than we realize.
+Our words and loving actions can jump-start a heart near death.